 - Main work floors use motion activated lighting

-Over the next 12 months the College is committed to:
+Over the next 12 months (as of November 2019), the College is committed to:

 - Develop an RCPCH sustainability policy